 This was a treasured memory for the little girl who grew up to become a Poor Clare.
-Charles, the youngest, was her favorite, though a little bundle of mischief.
+Charles, the youngest, was one of her favorites of the Giannini children, though at times he was a little bundle of mischief.
 If he became boisterous at table, he would steal a glance at her and be restored to good behavior by a simple look.
 As soon as these two youngsters were finished eating, she took them up to the play room, while she went to her own room to pray.
 The children, going to see what delayed her, would find her in ecstasy.
 Once Gemma said to her good benefactor Cecilia: "We must watch that Charles; he is a little rascal.
 Do you know what he said to me: 'Why do you always go to sleep?'

 She was at ease with the innocent and simple, and sought the means to give them pleasure.
 Whenever Joseph Giannini (one of the older Giannini children) got ready to return, after his weekend visit, to the University of Pisa to continue his law studies, she would remind his aunt to ask him to bring back a box of candy so that she might have a supply on hand for the children.